Skip to main content

 Building CAIP Strings

 Avoid hand-concatenating CAIP strings on the client.
-Small mistakes (missing 0x, wrong checksum case, chain reference off by one) produce 400 API_400 at the route layer with a cryptic message.
-If you are writing TypeScript server-side code inside this repo, use @repo/caip’s Builder:
+Small mistakes (missing 0x, wrong checksum case, chain reference off by one) produce 400 API_400.
+Prefer a CAIP-10/19 library, or build from the canonical shapes:

 Inside a signed EIP-712 typed-data envelope only, domain.verifyingContract is a bare EVM address, not a CAIP-10.
 This is dictated by EIP-712 itself — the field is what the user’s wallet renders during signing, and wallets do not understand CAIP.
 This exception is scoped to the signed envelope.
 Do not generalize it to other fields or other endpoints.